-Operated by trained and friendly Blackburn Rovers Community Trust staff, local residents can visit the community hub testing centre at the Bryan Douglas Darwen End from 11am-6.30pm Monday to Friday, with no appointments necessary.
+Operated by trained and friendly Blackburn Rovers Community Trust staff, local residents can visit the community hub testing centre at the Bryan Douglas Darwen End on every weekday between the hours of 8am-3pm from Monday 1st March, with no appointments necessary.

 The rapid tests, which provide results within 30 minutes, are for people who are NOT displaying any Coronavirus symptoms, with the aim of breaking the cycle of transmission by identifying asymptomatic people, thereby reducing the infection rate in the local area and, ultimately, saving lives.

 The lateral flow tests are primarily aimed at key workers and local business people who, following the recent Government announcement, have been told to start getting tested regularly – at least once a week – in order to stop the spread of the virus.

 Rovers CEO Steve Waggott said: "Over the last few months, the club have been working closely with the Council and the Director of Public Health and offered Ewood as an easily accessible site, within an iconic local landmark, to assist with their community testing programme.

 "We feel we have to continue to be a beacon of hope in these dark days, so we are delighted to have been chosen to assist with this important initiative."

 Gary Robinson, CEO of Blackburn Rovers Community Trust, added: "With the support of the club, the Trust is delighted to be working with the Council to facilitate and operate the Borough’s SMART Covid testing facility, using the ground floor of the Darwen End as a safe environment for the drop-in centre.